(S)EIS and employee share schemes

 - Connected persons (e.g. a spouse or relations) cannot have interests in the EIS company.

 - Cannot have any form of controlling interest in the company, for example as outlined in a shareholders’ agreement.

-- Not be any form of preferential shares, aside from preferential rights to dividends, in certain circumstances.
+Shares must not be any form of preferential shares, aside from preferential rights to dividends, in certain circumstances.

 Many of the rules surrounding eligibility for the highly popular Enterprise Management Incentive (EMI) share option plan mirror those of (S)EIS arrangements.